sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 console.log(triple(5)); // Returns 15
 ```

-### 92. What is callback function ?
+### Question 92.
+What is callback function ?
 When to use callback functions?

 A callback function in JavaScript is a function that is passed as an argument to another function and is executed inside that function.
 The primary use of a callback function is to allow asynchronous operations, such as fetching data from a server or performing complex calculations, without blocking the execution of other code.